What are co-branded credit cards?

 - A co-branded credit card might be right for you if you’re loyal to a particular brand and want to earn and redeem rewards with that brand.

 Co-branded credit cards are relatively new, first appearing in the mid-1980s, when an airline teamed up with a bank on a gold Mastercard.
 Since then, many global airlines, hotel chains and retailers have partnered with banks to issue co-branded credit cards that reward customer loyalty.
-These types of credit cards are extremely popular, rewarding cardholders with exclusive cash back or points, discounts and benefits with their favorite brand.
+These types of credit cards are extremely popular, rewarding cardholders with exclusive cash back or points, discounts and benefits with their favorite brands.

 Nowadays, co-branded credit cards are becoming more niche.
 Along with major travel and retail brands like Delta Air Lines, Walmart and Amazon — all of which have their own co-branded credit cards — you’ll find relative newcomers like Instacart and DoorDash that also want space for their cards in your wallet.